 A quick study of Marvel's What If... series will confirm that, in the multiverse of Marvel Comics, that there's only two universes in which Peter Parker doesn't ever become Spider-Man.
 One of them has no superhumans at all, and the other has no Peter Parker at all.
 In every other Marvel Universe variant, Peter Parker exists, and he will become Spider-Man at some point.

-Barry Ween Boy Genius used this during one time travel story.
+The Adventures of Barry Ween, Boy Genius used this during one time travel story.
 When Barry and Jeremy got stuck in the Wild West, Jeremy was worried that they might change history or cause a Time Paradox.
 Barry dismissed his concerns, saying that humans overestimate their own significance.
 He claims that they could kill everyone in the town they are currently in without affecting history one iota.

 In Ex Machina, the existence of the world's first super-being has no apparent effect on world history.
 It isn't until The Great Machine stops the second tower being destroyed on 9/11 that anything significant changes.

 In Justice Society of America #31 (Part 3 of "The Bad Seed"), Obsidian gets turned into a black egg, as part of the Fourth Reich's evil plot.
 After two unrelated storylines (and a crossover miniseries), #36-39 are set in a Bad Future, in which the Fourth Reich rule America.
 In #40, Mr Terrific of the future sends his knowledge of the Reich's plans back in time, and Mr Terrific from the end of "The Bad Seed" frees Obsidian, and the Society takes the fight to the Reich and defeats them.
 And then a two page coda assures us that the storylines since "The Bad Seed" happened exactly the same way, only Obsidian was also there.